Earth and Fire

 Earth and Fire were a Dutch rock and pop band.
-Formed in the Netherlands by twin brothers Chris and Gerard Koerts, and most popular from 1970, after adding a female singer, turning frontwoman, Jerney Kaagman.
+Formed in the Netherlands by twin brothers Chris and Gerard Koerts, and most popular in 1970, after adding singer Jerney Kaagman, who became its frontwoman.

 Earth and Fire's first eight singles were a practically uninterrupted string of top-5 hits in the Netherlands (1970-1974).
-Also charting in continental Europe, primarily in neighboring Belgium and Germany, the band never gained much popularity in the United Kingdom or the United States.
-After moving to pop, their biggest hit was "Weekend" (1979), a number one disco track in the Netherlands, Denmark, Germany, Portugal and Switzerland.
+Also charting in continental Europe, primarily in neighboring Belgium and Germany, the band never gained much popularity in the United Kingdom nor the United States.
+After moving to pop, their biggest hit was "Weekend" (1979), a number one disco track in the Netherlands, Denmark, Germany, Portugal, and Switzerland.
+American copies were labeled as E & F [Polydor 2118].

 History

 Early history: The Singing Twins and The Swinging Strings

 Earth and Fire originated with the brothers Chris and Gerard Koerts from Voorschoten.
-As "The Singing Twins" they made music for family and friends since 1960, achieving a breakthrough of sorts at a talent show in 1962, at which future bass player Hans Ziech was present--Ziech, at the time, was already interested in rock and roll and thought The Singing Twins a bit on the mild side, Jan & Kjeld-like.
+As "The Singing Twins" they made music for family and friends since 1960, achieving a breakthrough of sorts at a talent show in 1962, at which future bass player Hans Ziech was present—Ziech, at the time, was already interested in rock and roll and thought The Singing Twins a bit on the mild side, Jan & Kjeld-like.
 In 1963, influenced by beat music, they joined a local beat band, playing mostly instrumental music until early 1965; the Koerts brothers were remembered as musical perfectionists even at an early age.
-They changed their name to The Swinging Strings in 1965 and began singing, covering hits by the Beatles, the Byrds, and others.
+They changed their name to The Swinging Strings in 1965 and began singing and covering hits by the Beatles, the Byrds, and others.
 They played regularly and saved enough money to buy equipment and add three female dancers.
-While they played all over the provinces of North and South Holland, they rarely performed in their own area as The Hague had its own scene of beat bands.
-By the end of 1966, however, they had won a few talent shows near their home town, had a fan club with over 250 members, and had drawn the attention of radio DJ Willem van Kooten.
+While they played all over the provinces of North and South Holland, they rarely performed in their area as The Hague had its scene of beat bands.
+By the end of 1966, however, they had won a few talent shows near their hometown, had a fan club with over 250 members, and had drawn the attention of radio DJ Willem van Kooten.